Un principe d'Ax-Kochen-Ershov imaginaire: Introduction

-This result was later extended to other valued fields: real closed valued fields \cite{Mel-RCVF}, separably closed valued fields of finite imperfection degree \cite{HilKamRid}. or \(p\)-adic fields and their ultraproducts \cite{HruMarRid} --- which allowed to uniformise and extend Denef's result on the rationality of certain zeta functions to interpretable sets.
-The question remained whether a general principle underlined all these results and such a principle was conjectured in the early 2000's by Hrushovski.
-The present paper establishes such a principle for a large class of henselian fields, which covers most of the examples considered in applications, and extends it to valued fields with operators.
+The classification of imaginaries in $\ACVF$ by the geometric sorts was later extended to other valued fields: real closed valued fields \cite{Mel-RCVF}, separably closed valued fields of finite imperfection degree \cite{HilKamRid}, and \(p\)-adic fields and their ultraproducts \cite{HruMarRid} --- which allowed to uniformise and extend Denef's result on the rationality of certain zeta functions to interpretable sets.
+The question remained whether a general principle underlined all these results.
+Such a principle was conjectured in the early 2000's by Hrushovski.
+The present paper establishes it for a large class of henselian fields, which covers most of the examples considered in applications, and extends it to valued fields with operators.

 At this level of generality, one cannot expect elimination in the geometric sorts.
 Indeed, the residue field and the value group can be arbitrary and might not themselves eliminate imaginaries as is the case in all the results cited above.
 However, a fundamental idea of the model theory of valued fields, the so-called Ax-Kochen-Ershov principle, is that the model theory of a henselian equicharactersitic zero field should be controlled by its value group and residue field.
 This principle takes its name from the result of Ax and Kochen \cite{AxKoc} and independently Ershov \cite{Ers-AKE} that this is indeed the case for elementary equivalence, but this phenomenon has also been observed with respect to numerous other aspects of valued fields, from model theoretic tameness (starting with \cite{Del-NIP}) to motivic integration \cite{HruKaz}.